ECE793/794 Graduate Seminar Requirements

 Students must register/enroll for Seminar (ECE 793/794) before the end of the Add/Drop period for a given semester or no credit will be given.
 No one will remind students to register.
 To verify enrollment, please check final semester schedule on SPIRE.
 Students are responsible for understanding the importance of ECE Seminar attendance as a departmental graduation requirement.

-Seminars are scheduled on weekdays, usually from 4:00-5:00 p.m.
+Seminars are scheduled on weekdays only.
 All seminars are announced on the ECE website, sent out by email and are posted on the seminar board near graduate student mailboxes in Marcus Hall.
 Seminar announcements include the name of the research area and indicate if required for graduate students in that area.

-Students on PROGRAM FEE or Industrial Program students enrolled only in off campus courses, DO NOT have to register for Seminar during that semester.
-All students in residence (on Campus) are required to enroll for ECE 793/794 and attend required seminars in their area.
+Students on Continuous Enrollment (Program Fee), students only taking thesis credits, or Industrial Program students enrolled only in off campus courses, DO NOT have to register for Seminar during that semester.
+All other students are required to enroll for ECE 793/794 and attend required seminars.

-If you have any questions about seminar registration and/or attendance, PLEASE do not hesitate to ask the Academic Programs Manager, Graduate Program Director, or your faculty advisor.
+If you have any questions about seminar registration and/or attendance, please ask the Graduate Programs Manager, Graduate Program Director, or your faculty advisor.

 • Register for Seminar (ECE 793/794, any section) every semester you are in residence!
-Notify the Academic Programs Manager immediately if all sections of Seminar are closed to enrollment.
+If you are having trouble registering please notify the Graduate Programs Manager immediately.

-• Seminar grading (Pass/Fail)r is based on proof of attendance
+• Seminar grading (Pass/Fail) is based on proof of attendance

-• Be sure to complete the SPARK assignment for each seminar you attend or you will not be given credit for attendance.
+• Be sure to complete a summary for each seminar you attend or you will not be given credit for attendance.

 • STUDENTS ARE RESPONSIBLE FOR KEEPING TRACK OF THEIR SEMINAR PARTICIPATION.